abpio/abp-commercial-docs/en/guides/add-module-to-microservice.md

 ## Build Errors Typo

-After completing adding your module, you should see some changes on the different pages to the inject dependencies.
+After adding your module completely, you should see some changes on the different pages to the injected dependencies.
 In `ProductServiceDbContext` the overridden method `OnModelCreating` may be a typo because of the parameter name.
-For example, for CmsKit comes with `builder` parameter name but in this class, the parameter name is `modelBuilder`.
+For example, the CmsKit comes with the `builder` parameter name but in this class, the parameter name is `modelBuilder`.
 It's enough to change it with the correct one.

 ```csharp
 [ConnectionStringName(ProductServiceDbProperties.ConnectionStringName)]